Chern classes of conformal blocks: ,

 in $Q$.
 If $n$ is odd, it follows that $D_{A,B} = 0$ in $Q$.
 Since the symmetric group $S_n$ acts on $Q$, it follows that $Q=0$ in this case.
 If $n$ is even, a similar argument shows that $Q$ has rank $1$, generated by $D_{\{1,2,\dots,n/2\},\{n/2+1,n/2 +2,\dots,n\}}$.

-As we observed earlier, if some $\l_i = 0$ then the bundle of conformal blocks, hence also the determinant, is in $P'$.
-To complete the proof it remains to show that $\mb{D}_{(1,1,\dots,1)}$ generates $Q$ if $n$ is even.
+As we observed earlier, if some $\l_i = 0$ then the bundle of conformal blocks is pulled back via $f_i$, hence its determinant is in $P'$.
+To complete the proof it remains to show that $\D_{(1,1,\dots,1)}$ generates $Q$ if $n$ is even.

-Suppose not, so $\mb{D}_{(1,1,\dots,1)}$ lies in $P'$.
-For even $r$, $4\leq r \leq n$, let $\mb{D}_r$ be the sum of all the determinants of conformal blocks of level $1$ with $r$ of the $\l_i$ equal to $1$.
-Since $\mb{D}_n$ is preserved by the action of $S_n$, it follows by averaging that we must have a linear relation
+Suppose not, so $\D_{(1,1,\dots,1)}$ lies in $P'$.
+For even $r$, $4\leq r \leq n$, let $\D_r$ be the sum of all the determinants of conformal blocks of level $1$ with $r$ of the $\l_i$ equal to $1$.
+Since $\D_n$ is preserved by the action of $S_n$, it follows by averaging that we must have a linear relation

 with $a_i \in \Q$.